Check out current faculty research, scholarship, and creative activity and research information. Click here!

 Per Ohio University Procedure 12.050 Part V, the Tuition Appeal Review Panel considers student requests for reimbursements of tuition charges associated with class drops, withdraw from Ohio University, or other situations that were due to circumstances beyond a student's control that prevented him/her from adhering to drop or withdraw deadlines.

-For example: students are generally entitled to a 100% tuition refund if all full semester (14 week) classes are dropped (registration canceled) before classes begin, an 80% tuition refund if all classes are dropped by the Friday of the second week of the semester, and no refund at all if classes are dropped after the Friday of the second week of the semester.
+Under the rules regarding deadlines for drops or withdrawals, students are generally entitled to a 100% tuition refund if all full semester (14 week) classes are dropped (registration canceled) before classes begin, an 80% tuition refund if all classes are dropped by the Friday of the second week of the semester, and no refund at all if classes are dropped after the Friday of the second week of the semester.
 Add/Drop dates vary for some courses, based on course length and/or start-end dates, as noted in the class information in the course registration system.

 The Panel reviews requests for exceptions to this rule.